Progressive Multi-Modality Learning for Inverse Protein Folding: Experiments

-Surprisingly, comparing only \#1 vs. \#2, we find that performances of MMDesign are improved considerably even without using initialization parameters of the pretrained structural module, i.e., by using only the PCM.
+\textbf{Pretrained Module Ablation}.
+To illustrate the significance of the pretrained modules, we conduct an ablation study to evaluate the impact of the pretrained structural module (PSM) and the pretrained contextual module (PCM).
+Overall, both have enhanced effects on the performance, as shown in Table~\ref{table:3}.
+Comparing \#1 vs. \#3 and \#1 vs. \#2, we observe that the pretrained structural features contribute more to the performance.
+This observation is consistent with our motivation for introducing prior structural knowledge.
+Moreover, it is likely that the PCM module, as a downstream module of PSM, is directly influenced by the representation capability of PSM.
+Surprisingly, comparing only \#1 vs. \#2, performances are improved considerably even without using initialization parameters of the PSM, i.e., by using only the PCM.
 Interestingly, this is a completely new observation that has not been extensively explored in previous protein design studies.
-These findings suggest that the pretrained contextual module has learned rich knowledge of the protein language to improve protein design tasks.
+These suggest that the PCM has learned rich knowledge of the protein language to improve protein design tasks.
 Comparing \#3 with \#4 further confirms this observation.